18F/development-guide/_pages/security/incident-response-drills.md

 Be sure to invite developers, infrastructure, and compliance professionals on your team to the drill.
 An open invitation for your team is a good idea!
 Letting the team know that you're doing this kind of activity builds confidence and assurance that the team takes security seriously.

-Give advance warning to any third parties that might want to know that you're planning an incident response drill, such as Cloud.gov or Login.gov.
+Give advance warning to any third parties that might want to know that you're planning an incident response drill, such as cloud.gov or login.gov.

 Schedule more time than you think you will need!
 If you schedule half a day, you may find you'll need the whole day!